On Period Relations for Automorphic L-functions I: Period relations

 \subsection{Cohomological test vectors}

 We have a natural isomorphism

-of $\pi_0(L_{(1)})$-modules, as the standard complex computing the relative Lie algebra cohomology degenerates in our case.
-This is well known over $\CC$ (cf.\ combine Proposition 3.1 in Borel-Wallach \cite{borelwallach2000} with Proposition 3.1 (Quillen's Lemma) in \cite{januszewskipreprint}), and this already implies the claim over $\QQ(\mu)$.
+of $\pi_0(L)$-modules, since the standard complex computing the relative Lie algebra cohomology degenerates in our case.
+This is well known over $\CC$ (cf.\ combine Proposition 3.1 in Borel-Wallach \cite{borelwallach2000} with Proposition 3.1 in \cite{januszewski2017}), and this already implies the claim over $\QQ_K(\mu)$.

 The structure of $(\lieg,K)$-cohomology has been studied in general by Vogan and Zuckerman in \cite{voganzuckerman1984}.
-In particular we know that the canonical embedding
+In particular, the canonical embedding